-- A new legal assessment is required. - New data, calculations or updates of the systems are necessary. - The PRIIPs KID layout needs to be changed. - New training has to be performed for distributors. - The new versions need to be delivered to distributors and uploaded on the website, etc.
+- A new legal assessment is required - New data, calculations or updates of the systems are necessary - The PRIIPs KID layout needs to be changed - New training has to be performed for distributors - The new versions need to be delivered to distributors and uploaded on the website, etc.

-Based on the lessons learnt previously, fixes to the PRIIPs KID must be developed with sufficient time and introduced in one single set.
+Based on the lessons learnt previously, fixes to the PRIIPs KID must be developed with sufficient time and introduced in one single set. <ESA_QUESTION_PKID_4>

-- : Are there material issues that are not addressed in this consultation paper that you think should be part of this review of the PRIIPs Delegated Regulation?
+• : Are there material issues that are not addressed in this consultation paper that you think should be part of this review of the PRIIPs Delegated Regulation?
 If so, please explain the issue and how it should be addressed.

-In France, there are certain products such as funeral insurance products for which the PRIIPs KID is wholly unsuitable.
+There are certain products (for example funeral insurance offered in France, and life-long annuities offered in Spain) for which the PRIIPs KID is wholly unsuitable.
 These products provide biometric cover and are not intended to be investment products.
 The changes proposed in this consultation fall far short of making the adaptations necessary to provide consumers with meaningful information on these products.
 It is vital that the treatment of these products is assessed fully as part of the full review of the PRIIPs Regulation.

 In addition, making multiple versions of the PRIIPs KID available based on different costs and performance methodologies would confuse consumers and would raise concerns among those clients trying to compare or read PRIIPs KIDs issued before the review(s) in conjunction with those issued after the review(s).
+Indeed, even if the materiality and the quality of the product have not changed, clients might have the wrong perception that the product they subscribed to is not performing as expected (as they will see "more moderate" figures under the new dividend yield methodology, see our answer to question 6) or the costs that are different from those originally envisaged (because the representation of the costs has changed).
 This might have unintended negative consequences on the trust and level of satisfaction of customers and affect the customer retention.

 We would also like to reiterate that insurers are currently a main provider of products in the scope of PRIIPs, as UCITS manufacturers are still exempted.
 Indeed, based on Insurance Europe estimates, IBIPs represent around 80% of the current overall PRIIPs market.
-As such, insurers are key stakeholders in this consultation and need rules fit for their products.
+As such, insurers are a key stakeholder in this consultation and need rules fit for our products.
 Throughout the consultation paper it is not clear that the specific features of insurance products (as opposed to funds) have been fully considered.
-However, it is clear the proposals put forward are not suited to the specificities of all IBIPs and do not cover main types of PRIIPs.
-Indeed, as stated on page 33 of the consultation paper: "For other types of insurance-based investment products, in particular products which distribute a portion of the PRIIP manufacturer's profits to retail investors (e.g. "profit-participation"), the ESAs are of the view that increased transparency regarding past performance should be aimed for, but a sound methodology is not available at this stage.
-Therefore, the proposals in this consultation paper do not cover these types of PRIIP."
+We have tried to highlight in our answers where we believe the proposals put forward are not suited to the specificities of IBIPs.

-Therefore, it is essential that the ESAs consider the impacts on products from all PRIIPs manufacturers across diverse markets when assessing the effectiveness of their proposals. <ESA\QUESTION\PKID\5>
+It is essential that the ESAs consider the impacts on products from all PRIIPs manufacturers across diverse markets when assessing the effectiveness of their proposals. <ESA_QUESTION_PKID_5>

-- : Do you have comments on the modifications to the presentation of future performance scenarios being considered?
+• : Do you have comments on the modifications to the presentation of future performance scenarios being considered?
 Should other factors or changes be considered?